Details

 This year’s competition will feature six sports tracks – Basketball, Baseball, Soccer, Football, Business of Sports, and Other Sports.

-Abstracts will be selected based on the novelty, academic rigor, and impact of the research.
+Abstracts are selected based on the novelty, academic rigor, and impact of the research.

-All submissions will be required to be open-source and a link to the author's GitHub repository or other repository supporting the research will be required.
+All submissions are required to be open-source and a link to the author's GitHub repository or other repository supporting the research will be required.

 Please refer to our Research Papers Rules page for full details on the submission and evaluation process.
 We look forward to reading your contribution!